hapax/hapax.github.io/assets/chuzenji.md

 She does not, I notice, entirely suppress a smile of her own.
 Disorder is the condition for life as well as death.

-I head back down to the main street.
-Life, disorder, being and ruin.
+I head back down to the main street, with thoughts of life, disorder, being and ruin, orbiting about me.
 There is more to it than the island of order in a sea of chaos.
 Jeremy England, a brilliant young physicist at MIT, has suggested that life is not the island of order, but the waves